|Society Roles >||Development >||Training >||Apprenticeships >||Internships >||Work Experience >|

 Internships are always advertised through our recruitment mini site, where detailed terms and conditions are published.

-We offer one week work experience placements to local schools for students under 16.
+We offer work experience placements to local schools for students under 16.

 We offer these placements during the usual period between April and October each year.
 Enquiries should be made initially through

-We generally take up to nine placements each year, and in some cases work experience students have chosen to work here after
+We generally take a number of placements each year, and in some cases work experience students have chosen to work here after

 they have left school.